Sainath1998/Sainath1998/README.md

 - 👋 Hi, I’m @Sainath1998
-- 👀 I’m interested in data analysis and data science
+- 👀 I’m interested in data analysis , data science and web.
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning data analytics frontend development

 <!---
 Sainath1998/Sainath1998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.